prismicio/prismic-gatsby/packages/gatsby-source-prismic/docs/migrating-from-v3-to-v4.md

 | `GatsbyPrismicImageFluid_withWebp_noBase64` | `GatsbyImgixFluid_noBase64` |

-Note that `gatsby-image` itself is deprecated and replaced by `gatsby-plugin-image`.
+Note that `gatsby-image` itself is deprecated and replaced by [gatsby-plugin-image][gatsby-plugin-image].
 You may choose to upgrade to gatsby-plugin-image by querying for an image field's `gatsbyImageData` field and passing the result to the `GatsbyImage` component.

 [gsp]: ../
 [gppp]: ../../gatsby-plugin-prismic-previews